bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/active-directory-groups-lifecycle-azure-portal.md

 ![Group deletion email notification](./media/active-directory-groups-lifecycle-azure-portal/deletion-notification.png)

-The group can be restored by selecting **Restore group** or by using PowerShell cmdlets, as described in [Restore a deleted Office 365 group in Azure Active Directory] (https://docs.microsoft.com/azure/active-directory/active-directory-groups-restore-azure-portal).
+The group can be restored by selecting <strong>Restore group</strong> or by using PowerShell cmdlets, as described in [Restore a deleted Office 365 group in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-groups-restore-azure-portal).

 If the group you're restoring contains documents, SharePoint sites, or other persistent objects, it might take up to 24 hours to fully restore the group and its contents.